a-fotherby/Omphalos/README.md

     method: linspace
     params: [0.005, 0.02]
 ```

+MIN3P reads its auxiliary inputs as `<run name>.<ext>` — `.hyc` for a hydraulic conductivity field,
+`.ivs` for an initial condition, `.bcvs` for transient boundary conditions, and the porosity, CEC,
+Skempton, specific-storage, energy-balance, mineral and unstructured-grid variants — so the deck
+never names them.
+Omphalos copies every such file beside the template into each run directory,
+along with `solver.cfg`; MIN3P's own output is excluded, carrying an index (`run_12.gsc`) that an
+input never has.
+Withholding one is fatal, so anything unrecognised is copied rather than skipped.

 Results are written to `results.nc` with one group per MIN3P output category,
 concatenated over `file_num`.
 All field-output categories from the MIN3P User